Lifestyle

 Amala

-Have you EVER tasted the steamed cassava or yam flour called amala?
-It is prepared by turning/kneading the flour in just enough boiling water with a strong spatula, until smooth.
-The easy-to-digest, fluffy meal feels so relaxing in the stomach, if well mixed.
+Have you EVER tasted the steamed cassava or yam flour called Amala?
+It is prepared by turning/kneading the flour in just enough boiling water with a strong spatula, until it comes out smooth.
+The easy-to-digest, fluffy meal feels so soothing to the stomach.
 And it is quite easy to prepare.
-The only extra you need is a rich soup; though it does not have to be expensive.
-This traditional meal of the Yoruba people typically goes well with blended bean soup (gbegiri) and jute soup (Ewedu) mixed together.
-But Amala has gained so much national reputation that it can be combined with any tasty soup or stew.
-Just name it: egusi (melon) soup, vegetable stew, pepper soup, groundnut soup, ogbono (pumpkin seed) stew, okra soup.
-You will love it like a baby.
+The only extra touch you need is a rich soup; and it does not have to be expensive.

-Rice and Vegetable stew
+Rice and Vegetable Stew

 Boiled rice

 The world-famous staple called rice needs no introduction.
 There are scores of rice recipes everywhere.
 Rice is such a versatile food that can be cooked with a wide variety of other foods and combined with several ingredients.
-In Nigeria alone, you would come across Jollof rice, native rice, coconut rice, rice tuwo, vegetable rice, fried rice, rice and beans, or just plain rice.
+In Nigeria alone, you would come across Jollof rice, Native rice, Coconut rice, Rice tuwo, Vegetable rice, Fried rice, Rice and Beans, or just Plain rice

 Also Read- How To Prepare Delicious Egusi Soup